Skip to main content

 • The same process can be repeated for other observables in the alert.
 For example, if you wanted to extract the sender's name, you would identify the path ("sender.emailAddress.name") and define the appropriate type (e.g., "User Name").

-• After creating the template, test it with similar alerts to ensure that the system correctly extracts the observables based on the path and type you defined.
+• After creating the template, test it, using the Extract Observables Subflow, to ensure that the system correctly extracts the observables based on the path and type you defined in the template table.

 • For this example, the final JSON template looks like this: